bigdata-i523/hid323/README.md

    - Uma M Kugan
    hid:
    - 323
+   title: This is my paper about Big Data Security
+   abstract: >
-   Title: This is my paper about Big Data Security Abstract : Data is one of the biggest asset of the companies and the data growing exponentially comes with the major problem : Security & Privacy.
+      Data is one of the biggest asset of the companies and the data growing exponentially comes with the major problem of Security and Privacy.
 This paper is going to highlight on security and privacy in Big Data and their issues and challenges.
    url: https://github.com/bigdata-i523/hid323/paper2/paper2.pdf
    type: latex
    status: in progress